 Finally, I will say that in our nation poverty can be defined as a state of mind as well.
 To a degree this can be poverty because of the lack of education.
 Let me explain what I mean by this.
 The lack of financial education is pushing young families to be in debt more than ever.
 Also, the fact that families do not know what to do in key situations is taken advantage of by banks and financial institutions that prey on the weak and misinformed.
 This is also a scandalous condition.
 In my opinion, we need to teach our kids financial education earlier than before, not with the goals of having more, but with the goals of being able to help more.
 Together, as we educate ourselves, we can condemn corporate evil that takes advantage with evil intent to financially slave people for their gain.
 This is also a scandalous condition and contrary to the will of God.

 Hopefully, instead of agreeing into thinking about the eradication of poverty (novel idea, but a bit unrealistic) we can all agree into making small individual steps that will help alleviate poverty around our communities and beyond.
-I will write another article later about giving back and getting kids engaged in charitable work in our own communities.
 It all starts at home.
 So, please, start small and hope big.
 Enjoy!